 INTPs prefer to communicate with a small group of close friends with whom they share common interests and connections.
 They are introverted, quiet, discreet, and thoughtful.

-INTPs enjoy keeping their options open, feeling limited by structure and planning.
+INTPs enjoy keeping their options open and often feel constrained by structure and planning.

 People with this personality type tend to be flexible and think well “outside the box.”